Spatial and temporal Characterization of Forecasting GW Anomalies in Wisconsin Central Sands (WCS)

 Ammara Talib

-My research interests include using process based models, machine learning, and statistical modeling to predict and forecast water quality and quantity issues.
+My research interests include using machine learning and statistical modeling to predict and forecast water quality and quantity issues and diseases.